mandiant/OfficePurge/README.md

 ## Pre-Compiled

-* Use the pre-compiled binary <a href="https://github.com/fireeye/OfficePurge/releases/tag/v1.0">here</a>
+* Use the pre-compiled binary in the <a href="https://github.com/fireeye/OfficePurge/releases">Releases</a> section

 ## Building Yourself